ndf-zz/asfv1/README.md

 ### Label Assignment

-	EQU	SYMBOL	EXPRESSION
+	EQU	LABEL	EXPRESSION

-Directive 'EQU' assigns the constant value resulting from the evaluation of 'EXPRESSION' (see below) to the text label 'SYMBOL'.
+Directive 'EQU' assigns the constant value resulting from the evaluation of 'EXPRESSION' (see below) to the text label 'LABEL'.
+LABEL must begin with one alphabetic character in the set A-Z,a-z and can contain any number of alphanumeric characters.
-EXPRESSION can contain any previously assigned symbols, including those pre-defined by the assembler (see Constants below).
-For compatability with SpinASM, the order of 'EQU' and 'SYMBOL' may be swapped.
+EXPRESSION can contain any previously assigned labels, including those pre-defined by the assembler (see Pre-defined Labels below).
+For compatability with SpinASM, the order of 'EQU' and 'LABEL' may be swapped.
 Examples:

 	EQU	input	ADCL		; assign ADCL (0x14) to 'input'